CodeYourFuture/curriculum/content/js1/sprints/2/prep/index.md

 ## 🧩 Percentages

+Let's start off by defining a problem.

-Given a number I want to convert it into a percentage format.
+> Given a _decimal number_ I want to convert it into a _percentage format_.

-For example, given the number `0.5` we should get the string `"50%"`.
+For example, given the decimal number `0.5` we should get the string `"50%"`.
-And given the number `0.231` we should get `"23.1%"` and so forth.
+And given the decimal number `0.231` we should get `"23.1%"` and so forth.

 ## Restating the problem